Snowflake sink connector

 The name of your Snowflake account.

-This must be formatted as <organization>-<name>.
+This must be formatted as <organization>-<account_name>.
+The hyphen between the two is important.

 Yes